Solihull: Sport

+Association football

 The largest football club in the town is Solihull Moors, who play at Damson Park, 2 mi from the town centre.
 The club was established in 2007 following the merger of Solihull Borough and Moor Green and currently play in the National League after being promoted from the National League North at the end of the 2015–16 season.

 After the demolition of the Old Wembley Stadium a bid was made for a new multi-purpose English National Stadium to be built in the north of the borough of Solihull as a new home for English football.
 The bid was ultimately unsuccessful.